uavaustin/docs.uavaustin.org/guides/installation/src/git/git.md

 Here's an example (switch to an appropriate directory):
 ```
+# initialize git repository
 $ git init

+# create file "a.txt"
 $ touch a.txt

+# add text to "a.txt"; stage and commit
 $ echo "commit 1" > a.txt
 $ git add . && git commit -m "first commit"

+# create and switch to new branch
 $ git checkout -b feature-branch

+# append text in feature-branch; stage and commit
 $ echo "commit 2" >> a.txt
 $ git add . && git commit -m "second commit"

+# repeat above but for commit 3
 $ echo "commit 3" >> a.txt
 $ git add . && git commit -m "third commit"

+# switch to master and merge
 $ git checkout master
 $ git merge feature-branch
 ```